 Specific performance goals have been established for the five year strategic planning cycle that runs from October 1, 2013 (FY 2013) to September 30, 2018 (FY 2018).
 The carry overs from the previous five year plan included emphasis in the construction, logging and arboriculture, food manufacturing, and long term care industries.
 Exposures for health hazards is also a carry-over included in the current Strategic Management Plan.

-Grocery and Related Product Wholesalers and Accommodation have been added as industry groups.
-The first year for the new industry groups was designated for planning purposes and specific strategies have been developed for achieving the goals relating to Grocery and Related Product Wholesalers and Accommodation.
-These are reflected in the current plan document.
-The partnerships and alliances initiative continues to support areas of emphasis included in the plan but are not a separate area of emphasis as in the previous strategic plan.
+Grocery and Related Product Wholesalers and Accommodation were initially added as industry groups.
+The first year for the new industry groups was designated for planning purposes and specific strategies were developed for achieving the goals relating to Grocery and Related Product Wholesalers and Accommodation.
+These are reflected in the current plan document; however, since Accommodation was added to the strategic plan injury and illness rates for the industry have fallen below the national average and the outcome goal has been realized.
+For this reason, Accommodation was placed in the maintenance mode for FY 2016.
+The partnerships and alliances initiatives continue to support areas of emphasis included in the plan but are not a separate area of emphasis as in the previous strategic plan.